- Software development

 Fraud detection rates have climbed enormously since the introduction of sophisticated data analytic tools into the insurance industry.
 Fraudulent insurance claims cost the industry a whopping $80 billion each year, forcing the price of premiums up in order to pay for it.

 Big data analytics allow insurance companies to identify patterns of past behavior that help them to determine if an applicant is likely to make a fraudulent claim.
-These data patterns include everything from analysis of the frequency and types of past claims to whether an applicant has past convictions for fraud etc.
+These data patterns include everything from analysis of the frequency and types of past claims to whether an applicant has past convictions for fraud etc to recognize fraudulent claims.

 Such predictive modeling will then trigger red flags during the application process to help agents determine whether or not to seek more information or refuse to issue a policy completely.

-In the same way, companies can use data analytics to process claims while trying to detect instances of fraud.
+In the same way, companies can use insurance analytics to process claims while trying to detect instances of fraud.

 One such example is trawling past claim data to determine whether there is a pattern to the events that led to these claims.
 So if, for example, a claimant happens to have had their home burglarized after leaving the identical back window open, the system will flag this information for further investigation.